-FOREX Bullish Consensus analysis is derived from the theory of FX contrary opinion.
-A study of FOREX contrary Opinion conducted by GoodmanWorks using FX data for several years yielded some interesting results and led to development of the Weekly Power Index (WPI) and the Expansion/Contraction Ratio (ECR).
+A study of FOREX contrary Opinion conducted by GoodmanWorks using FX data for fifteen years yielded some interesting results and led to development of the Weekly Power Index (WPI) and the Expansion/Contraction Ratio (ECR).
 Like all technical analysis FOREX contrary opinion is subject to interpretation and a suitable subject for deeper study.

 There are NO advisory services, signal services, high-frequency or fully-algorithmic traders in the GoodmanWorks FX Bullish Consensus poll – just professional discretionary traders.
 The Weekly Power Index endeavors to find predictive value in sharp week-to-week Bullish Consensus changes and the ECR tracks the cumulative divergence between prices and bullish consensus.

-The FX Bullish Consensus for eighteen most active currency pairs is now available for $499.00 per year.
+The GoodmanWorks FX Bullish Consensus for ten active currency pairs is now available for $2499.00 per year.

 The FX Bullish Consensus report also provides moving averages for each pair, the proprietary Weekly Power Index, Expansion and Contraction analysis commentary and research reports on effectively applying FX Bullish Consensus for both long term and short term traders.

-Limited to a maximum of 250 subscribers.
-Available in the GoodmanWorks Store.
+Limited to a maximum of 50 subscribers.
+Please email for availability.